samdanae/KeyDown/README.md

 ## Upcoming Features

-- JSON Array support.
-- Link and Image rendering.
+- Smart link and image rendering.
 - Support for other nested key/value formats such as yaml.

 ## Author